Philosophy

 No one A-level subject is a prerequisite for those hoping to study Philosophy at Trinity.
 Entrants in recent years have arrived with A-levels in Biology, Chemistry, English, French, German, Greek, History, Latin, Mathematics, Music, Physics, and Religious Studies.
 Some also take A-level Philosophy but it is not essential.
 The only essentials are a wish to get to the bottom of things and an ability to think long, hard, and clear in doing so.

-Candidates are asked to submit two pieces of written work.
-There is also a short written test to be completed alongside your interview.
-No sample test paper is available but it is likely to contain (a) philosophical arguments on which you will be asked to comment; and (b) some general logical questions (but you will not need any technical logical knowledge).
-You will have two interviews with different members of the teaching staff.
+There is a short written test to be completed alongside the interview.
+A sample paper is available here.
+It is likely to contain (a) philosophical arguments on which you will be asked to comment; and (b) some general logical questions (but you will not need any technical logical knowledge).
+You will have one interview with different members of the teaching staff.
 At interview you will be asked about your philosophical interests and reading.
 Professor Blackburn’s book, Think, an introduction to philosophy for the general reader, would be a good starting point if you have not so far read much on the subject, but you can find other suggestions for introductory reading on the Faculty of Philosophy website:

 We aim to admit three or four applicants each year to read Philosophy.
 The typical conditional offer varies between A*AA and A*A*A; comparable conditions are set for those taking the IB and other school-leaving examinations.